control-freak-ide/misc/Control-Freak-v3.md

 ### Settings

-- we will finally introduce user ACLs (permissions) per command/settings which control the visibility in a component or 'vertical'
+- we will finally introduce user ACLs (permissions) per command/settings which control the visibility in a component or 'vertical'.
 - settings can be inherited from a parent's scope (defaults from a 'vertical').
-- we will keep & extend the model of scopes (project, workspace & system)
+- we will keep & extend the model of scopes (project, workspace & system).
-- a user can set & reset defaults per settings & scope. this will be done per popups
+- a user can set & reset defaults per settings & scope. this will be done per popups.
-- the user's capability to change settings is controlled by the ACL's of a vertical or component's defaults
+- the user's capability to change settings is controlled by the ACL's of a vertical or component's defaults.
 - settings are adaptive and their usage is tracked in a meta-database and is being consumed/controlled by an optional event bus (scoring components)
 - A user settings or variables can be exposed/flagged by the user
 - A user can expose his configuration as new 'vertical' and make it subject to the vertical library (user compositions of components and settings)